What is SOC 2 Compliance? A Beginner's Guide

 Systems meet availability standards as outlined in a Service Level Agreement (SLA).

 There is no set performance level required in the SOC 2 standard.
-When auditors evaluate availability, they’re looking at if you keep your promises in the SLA.
+When auditors evaluate availability, they’re looking at whether you keep the promises made in the SLA.
 For example, if you guarantee 99.95% availability, are you hitting that metric?
-They also review the systems you have in place to ensure performance, support disaster recovery, and incident management.
+They also review the systems you have in place to ensure performance, support disaster recovery, and manage incidents.

 3. Processing Integrity